jeffrey-cochran/sempylver/README.md

 # sempylver
 Simple semantic versioning in Python.
-A CLI tool.
+A CLI tool for tracking semantic versions automatically during the git commit process.

 ## How to use this package:
 1. [If using Windows] Install Cygwin and **make sure to include the git package when installing**